 Next, we explore the characteristics of cities with high long-run effects on children's income by estimating the linear relationship between effects and characteristics at the city level.
+While this section focuses on describing the predictors of location effects, the next subsection discusses the possible explanations for the zero correlation between the location effects of immigrants and natives.
 Throughout this section, within each group, immigrants and natives, we demean the effects and the characteristics and divide them by the sample standard deviation.
-Therefore, the estimated coefficients are correlations measured in units of standard deviations.
 For most locality-level characteristics, we rely on data from the early 2000s collected from various sources.
-Detailed definitions of the variables and information about their sources can be found in Appendix Section B.3.
+Detailed definitions of the variables and information about their sources can be found in Appendix Section B.2.

-Figure 3 plots the coefficients from the feasible generalized least squares regression of the
+Figure 3 plots the coefficients from Weighted Least Squares (WLS) regression of the

 Note: This figure plots the relationship between city-level covariates and the total location effect of yearly exposure for high- and low-income families whose income rank is in the 25th (left panel) and 75th percentile (right panel) of the income distribution.
 Each relationship is estimated with a feasible generalized least squares regression, reweighting observations by the inverse of the Cholesky decomposition matrix of Σ , the variance of $\hat{\theta}$, with location effects as the outcomes.
 Covariates are standardized to have a mean of zero and a standard deviation of one in the sample.
 In each panel, the first column plots the coefficients from regressions of effects on each covariate alone, and the second column plots the coefficients of a multivariate regression with all the characteristics simultaneously.
 Bars indicate 95% confidence intervals based on robust standard errors.
-Appendix Section B.3 provides a complete description of covariates definitions.
+Appendix Section B.2 provides a complete description of covariates definitions.
 The number of cities in each regression is in parentheses.
-Cases with fewer localities than the full sample (98) are due to missing values or in the case of segregation, because values cannot be calculated for cities that do not have sub-areas (see Appendix Section H.1).
+Cases with fewer localities than the full sample (98) are due to missing values or in the case of segregation, because values cannot be calculated for cities that do not have sub-areas (see Appendix Section F).

-total one-year effect of immigrants and natives from the 25th and 75th percentiles of the national income distribution on city characteristics, reweighting the inverse of the Cholesky decomposition matrix of Σ , the variance of $\hat{\theta}$.
-The predictors of α{jg} and η{jg} -the location effects on families at the bottom of the income distribution, and the return to parental income- are presented in Appendix Figure A.7.
+one-year location effect for immigrants and natives from the 25th and 75th percentiles of the national income distribution on city characteristics, reweighting by city size.
+The predictors for α{jg} and η{jg} -the location effects on families at the bottom of the income distribution, and the return to parental income- are presented in Appendix Figure A.3.